 - Crushed red pepper flakes.

 - Pancetta: You can find this either near or at the deli area of your grocery store.
-Some stores sells the pancetta already cubed in a package.
-You can also order a thick slice of pancetta (about ½ inch thick) from the deli counter and dice it up yourself.
+Some stores sell the pancetta already cubed in a package.
+You can also order a thick slice of pancetta (about ½ inch thick) from the deli counter and dice it up yourself or use bacon.